 Elevate Your Golf in the Alps

-by Lilliam Larsen
+by Larry Larsen

 Not being a year around sport in these climes, there are fewer than 65 golf courses in Switzerland.
 The

 sport is, however, gaining in popularity.
 Throughout our trip, we saw a variety of countryside golf courses interspersed within the villages and mountain valleys.
 Some are 18 holes, some are 9

 holes, and several (called executive courses) are actually par-3's.
 But, you'll get plenty of exercise despite the length of the courses.
 Except for a few

 18-hole courses, you must be ready to carry or pull your bag.

 Another interesting course lies near the village of Randa.
 Reachable by car from anywhere outside of Zermatt, and by train from the resort town, the

 flat terrain which makes it easy to pull or carry your bag.